rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 Some imports have more than one of the above cases.
 To determine a package's dependencies look in requirements.txt recursively.
 For example for `pyrebase` start with [requirements.txt](https://github.com/thisbejim/Pyrebase/blob/master/requirements.txt) to see the dependencies, there are six.
 The first is `requests`, this one is easy because its dependencies are listed earlier in this section.
 For the others recur.
 If you miss one it will show up as a `ModuleNotFoundError` at run time.
 It is not hard, just stop whining and do the work.
 For example for `pyrebase` we get:

-`import pyrebase` needs `requirements = python3,kivy==2.0.0,pyrebase,requests,urllib3,chardet,idna,gcloud,oauth2client,requests-toolbelt,protobuf_cpp,python-jwt,pycryptodome,httplib2,pyparsing,pyasn1,pyasn1_modules,rsa,jwcrypto,cryptography`
+`import pyrebase` needs `requirements = python3, kivy==2.0.0, pyrebase, requests, urllib3, chardet, idna, gcloud, oauth2client, requests-toolbelt, protobuf_cpp, python-jwt, pycryptodome, httplib2, pyparsing, pyasn1, pyasn1_modules, rsa, jwcrypto, cryptography`

+There are some pip3 packages that are added automatically, no need to put these in requirements: `libffi, openssl, sqlite3, setuptools, six, pyjnius, android, certifi`.

 The packages you add here **must be pure Python, or have a recipe** [in this list](https://github.com/kivy/python-for-android/tree/develop/pythonforandroid/recipes).
 If this is not the case, the options are to: